roberto-butti/roberto-butti/README.md

 __Framework/Libraries__ : Laravel, SvelteKit

 I'm currently working on some OpenSource "side projects":
+- 🪺 [Data Block](https://github.com/Hi-Folks/data-block): PHP package which provides methods for handling, querying, filtering, and setting nested data structures with ease (good for JSON and YAML structures)
 - 🕸️ [Fusion](https://github.com/Hi-Folks/fusion): Fusion is a Laravel package designed to manage Markdown content via Eloquent Models.
 - 📖 [Ibis Next](https://github.com/Hi-Folks/ibis-next): a PHP tool that helps you write eBooks in markdown and convert to PDF and EPUB
 - 📖 [Some drops of PHP](https://github.com/roberto-butti/some-drops-of-php): I wrote an open source eBook about PHP.
 You can read the [HTML - eBook](https://drops-of-php.hi-folks.dev/);